w3tecch/express-typescript-boilerplate/README.md

 ### Console
 * To run your own created cli script enter `npm run console <command-name>`

+## IoC
+Our IoC automatically looks through the `controllers`, `listeners` , `middlewares`, `services`, `repositories` and `models` for files to bind to our IoC - Container.
+So you have nothing to do.

+However it is very important to keep the naming, because otherwise our IoC will not find your created file.

 ## Using the debugger in VS Code
 Just set a breakpoint and hit `F5` in your Visual Studio Code.